 Elementary Education (K-6) Licensure - BA, BS

-St. Kate's prepares students for teaching licensure in four areas, including early childhood, elementary (K-6), secondary and kindergarten through grade 12.
-For students who are working toward a teaching license or who have already completed a teaching degree, St. Kate's offers two teaching endorsements: pre-primary (ages 3-PreK) and middle level (grades 5-8).
+St. Kate's prepares students for teaching licensure in two areas, including early childhood and elementary (K-6).
+For students who are working toward a K-6 teaching license or who have already completed a teaching degree, St. Kate's offers a pre-primary (ages 3-PreK) endorsement.

-St. Kate's education department has been actively engaged in the Network for Teaching Excellence (NExT).
+St. Kate's education department is a charter member in the Network for Teaching Excellence (NExT).
 This consortium of teacher preparation programs across three states has received national recognition for its collaborative efforts to prepare teacher candidates for today's classroom.

 To be eligible for consideration for admission to the teacher licensure programs, students must:

 - Have earned a cumulative grade point average of 2.8

 - Have earned a grade of C or better in EDUC 2070W

 - Have met with their academic advisor from the education department and created a program of study